tompassarelli/pyciea/README.md

 as of late 2025 I am using my own "wide mod" variant of QWERTY shifting the right hand over by 1 letter.
 The ergonomic benefit of this alone feels like it solves my biggest ergonomic contention of keyboards/QWERTY.
-Turns out keyboards are broken by design for the vast majority of people that are not splittable or doing a mod like this.
+Turns out keyboards are broken by design for the vast majority of people that are not splittable or doing a mod like this, as the hands are too close causing unnessecary deviation of the wrist.

 Ultimately I discovered alpha thumb layouts are suboptimal for ergonomic and other biomechanical reasons, and that the thumb key is much better suited as something more useful like one shot modifier, backspace, enter.
 This is